 The map below is a snapshot Mint Mobile’s coverage map as of October 2021.
 Mint is expected to offer coverage in the green areas.
 No coverage is available in areas marked in white:

 Mint Mobile’s map is extremely similar to T-Mobile’s map.
 The snapshot below came from T-Mobile’s website.
 Areas marked in white are not expected to have any coverage.

 The maps show nearly identical coverage in densely populated areas.
 In sparsely populated areas, T-Mobile sometimes offers coverage in areas where Mint does not (e.g., central Nebraska).
-I expect the discrepancy exists because Mint does not have access to service from some of T-Mobile’s roaming partners.
+I suspect Mint does not have access to service from some of T-Mobile’s roaming partners.